boundary-conditions/launch-intro/hash/hash.md

 #2.
 Look at Ruby's merge method.
 Notice that it has two versions.
 What is the difference between merge and merge!?
 Write a program that uses both and illustrate the differences.
 #3 Using some of Ruby's built-in Hash methods, write a program that loops through a hash and prints all of the keys.
 Then write a program that does the same thing except printing the values.
 Finally, write a program that prints both.
 #4 Given the following expression, how would you access the name of the person?
+#5 What method could you use to find out if a Hash contains a specific value in it?
+Write a program to demonstrate this use.
+#8Write a program that prints out groups of words that are anagrams.
+Anagrams are words that have the same exact letters in them but in a different order.
+Your output should look something like this